-A person who is a member of staff of the Managing Partner, their close family and elected members in the Managing Partner may apply for housing in the same way as other applicants.
+A person who is a member of staff of the Council, their close family and elected members of the Council may apply for housing in the same way as other applicants.
 A close family member is a parent, sibling or adult child.
 Their status should be disclosed on the application form at the time of applying.
-Any applicant making a successful bid for a property and subsequent letting must be approved by the appropriate Senior Housing Officer of the Managing Partner.
+Any applicant making a successful bid for a property and subsequent letting must be approved by a Senior Housing Officer.